 When Dr. Ge complained to her superiors that her medical assessments were being downgraded from “serious” to “non-serious” and that, as a result of this, the Congestive Heart Failure events were being under-reported to the FDA, her contract with Takeda was terminated.

-Dr. Ge also claims that Takeda not only took advantage of Avandia’s downfall (due to cardiovascular risks) by pushing Actos as the safe alternative to Avandia, but possibly even orchestrated its downfall in order to seize the remaining market.
+Dr. Ge also claims that Takeda not only took advantage of Avandia’s downfall (due to cardiovascular risks) by pushing Actos as a safe alternative to Avandia but possibly even orchestrated its downfall in order to seize the remaining market.

 Dr. Ge has filed this qui tam action on behalf of the United States and 23 states, including California, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Louisiana, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Rhode Island, Tennessee, Texas, Wisconsin, The Commonwealths of Massachusetts and Virginia, and The District of Columbia.